 Only rain is allowed down storm drains.
 Illicit Discharge Detection and Elimination (IDDE) efforts focus on discharges that are not entirely composed of stormwater.
 The City has an IDDE hotline, (425) 263-8088, for the public to report suspected illicit discharge activities.
 Investigations and responses to illicit discharges are designed to detect, remove, and prevent illicit discharges.
-The City has an established detection program with our public works, planning, and engineering staff.
 The City's drainage inventory atlas is available online at http://mukilteowa.gov/departments/public-works/development-services

-Illicit Discharge Detection and Elimination 2016 Planned Activities
+Illicit Discharge Detection and Elimination 2017 Planned Activities